CLIFTON, LUCILLE, 1936-2010.

 Separated Material

 Emory University also holds the private library of Lucille Clifton.
-These items have been cataloged individually.
-Search for them using the heading Clifton, Lucille, former owner.
+These materials may be located in the Emory University online catalog by searching for Clifton, Lucille, former owner.

 Source